trulia/choroplethr/README.md

 ## Training & Development

 My free course [Learn to Map Census Data in R](http://www.arilamstein.com/free-course) can teach you how to use this package.
+There is also a [paid course](http://courses.arilamstein.com/courses/mapmaking-r-choroplethr) that goes into much more detail.
 I blog about this package's development [here](http://www.arilamstein.com/blog).

 ## Documentation